filiph/egamebook/dart/samples/unit-testing.markdown

     start = (Actor performer, Actor target) {
       performer.echo(randomly(["<subject> start<s> to stand up", "<subject> begin<s> to stand up", "<subject> tr<ies> to stand up"]));
     };

+    computeSuitability = (Actor performer, Actor target) {
+      return 10; // when this move is applicable, it's probably a good idea to use it };
   }